mbernste/mbernste.github.io/_posts/2020-05-13-expectation_maximization.md

   - tutorial
 ---

 *Expectation-maximization (EM) is a popular algorithm for performing maximum-likelihood estimation of the parameters in a latent variable model.
-In this post, I discuss some theory behind, and intuition into, this algorithm.*
+In this post, I discuss the theory behind, and intuition into this algorithm.*

 Introduction
 --------